aerospike/aerospike-client-nodejs/examples/README.md

 To use the examples, you will need to install the `aerospike` module into the `examples` directory.

-From the `examples` directory, run the following to install the module:
+From the `examples` directory, run the following to install the dependencies:

 	$ npm install ../
+	$ npm update

 ## Usage